tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If an alert with a level of warning is sent and received, generally the connection can continue normally.
-If the receiving party decides not to proceed with the connection (e.g., after having received a no_renegotiation alert that it is not willing to accept), it SHOULD send a fatal alert to terminate the connection.
+If the receiving party decides not to proceed with the connection (e.g., after having received a "no_renegotiation" alert that it is not willing to accept), it SHOULD send a fatal alert to terminate the connection.
 Given this, the sending party cannot, in general, know how the receiving party will behave.
 Therefore, warning alerts are not very useful when the sending party wants to continue the connection, and thus are sometimes omitted.
-For example, if a peer decides to accept an expired certificate (perhaps after confirming this with the user) and wants to continue the connection, it would not generally send a certificate_expired alert.
+For example, if a peer decides to accept an expired certificate (perhaps after confirming this with the user) and wants to continue the connection, it would not generally send a "certificate_expired" alert.

 The following error alerts are defined: